 You do not have to use the features in DONATION about bank deposits.
 They are unavoidably a bit complicated, and organizations have used DONATION with no problems for many years without these features being available.
-For many users, they can see what will be in their bank deposit with other reports, like the various Reports ⇒ One Date Donation reports (especially for churches) or various of the Reports ⇒ Donation ⇒ All Donations reports, with a suitable date range selected.
+For many users, they can see what will be in their bank deposit with other reports, like the Reports ⇒ One Date Donation report (especially for churches) or various of the Reports ⇒ Donation ⇒ All Donations reports, with a suitable date range selected.
 Also, the features for specifying bank deposits will not work well for users with more complex situations, such as depositing some donations into one bank account, and other donations into another bank account.

 If you do wish to process bank deposits in DONATION, you first need to do some configuration.
 You start that with the Maintenance ⇒ Configure Bank Deposits menu option.
 That brings up the following window:

 Select which accounting program you will be using from the radio buttons.